Community Handbook

 Please contact the core development team for any of the following:

-To delete or change and account we can Anonymize your account where:
+To delete or change and account we can Anonymise your account where:

 All orders will be disconnected from this customer account.
 The orders themselves will not be anonymized and can still contain personal information!
 The customer will no longer be able to log in and will lose access to any membership benefits.
 This action is irreversible.